ossamamehmood/Hacktoberfest/README.md

 Lets say you have made only 4 pull request to different projects, but one project is excluded from hackoctoberfest event then your pull request will not be counted and then you have remaining 3 valid pull requests if these projects is not excluded.
-If you fail to make 4 pull requests then you can't get swags or t-shirts.
+If you fail to make 4 pull requests then you can't get online-swags.
 I will recommend you to make pull request to your own repo which is very very safest side for you.. keep in mind that repo has hacktoberfest topic..
 '''